utsavgupta/utsavgupta.github.io/content/posts/lessons-learnt-from-replaying-elb-logs-at-scale.md

 We needed to design a job that would fetch the log files from Amazon S3, process them (described in the next section), and then pass the list of files to the player.

-We decided to strip away the command line interface of the base project and replace it was a shiny new GRPC server.
+We decided to strip away the command line interface of the base project and replace it with a shiny new GRPC server.
 At this point I'm sure I've managed to raise a few eyebrows by bringing GRPC into the design.
 We wanted to ensure that the downloader and the log player do not get into contention for CPU time.
 A simple solution was to separate the two into independent processes and specify their CPU allocation with `GOMAXPROCS`.

 The approach allowed us to download log files and process them periodically while maintaining the desired throughput of the log player.